UK Immigration & Citizenship Lawyers

 What is EU settlement scheme

-EU settlement scheme also covers family members of British citizens who were resident in the EU with their families and returned to the UK before 29 March 2022.
+EU settlement scheme also contains provisions for family members of British citizens (eligible British citizens) who were resident in the EU with their families and returned to the UK before 29 March 2022.

 What is settled status